zoisite-rb/zoisite-rb/guides/source/testing.md

 ### Connection Test Case

-By default, when you generate a new Rails application with Action Cable, a test for the base connection class (`ApplicationCable::Connection`) is generated as well under `test/channels/application_cable` directory.
+By default, when you generate a new Zoisite application with Action Cable, a test for the base connection class (`ApplicationCable::Connection`) is generated as well under `test/channels/application_cable` directory.